geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 ## Building a website with MyST

-### The normal way
+As workshop participants, you have access to CryoCloud, which provides a JupyterLab instance with MyST pre-installed.
+CryoCloud also comes with a special configuration for building a MyST site without the use of the terminal.

+To preview a MyST site in JupyterLab, view instructions at [](../../reference/04-using-myst.md).

-:::{important}
+:::{important} 👀 You should notice...
-Because we're working in CryoCloud for this workshop, this section is provided for informational purposes.
-We'll be following the instructions below for using MyST in JupyterLab.
+:class: simple
+:icon: false

+...when you trigger the build as specified in the instructions linked above, a loading screen is displayed.

+After a few seconds, the build will complete and you can see your fully-built site!
 :::

+:::{note} The normal way
+:class: dropdown

+Because we're working in CryoCloud for this workshop, we'll be following the instructions above for using MyST in JupyterLab.
+If you're interested to know how to use MyST outside of JupyterLab, read on!

 With MySTMD [installed](https://mystmd.org/guide/installing), you can build a MyST website from source with one command: